NSO-developer/nso-gitbook/administration/installation-and-deployment/containerized-nso.md

 ### Migrate to Containerized NSO Setup <a href="#sec.migrate-to-containerizednso" id="sec.migrate-to-containerizednso"></a>

-If you have NSO installed for production use using System Install, you can migrate to the Containerized NSO setup by following the instructions in this section.
+If you have NSO installed as a System Install, you can migrate to the Containerized NSO setup by following the instructions in this section.
 Migrating your Network Services Orchestrator (NSO) to a containerized setup can provide numerous benefits, including improved scalability, easier version management, and enhanced isolation of services.

 The migration process is designed to ensure a smooth transition from a System-Installed NSO to a container-based deployment.
 Detailed steps guide you through preparing your existing environment, exporting the necessary configurations and state data, and importing them into your new containerized NSO instance.
 During the migration, consider the container runtime you plan to use, as this impacts the migration process.